The Truth About "Digital" Pianos

 By David Weiss, Registered Piano Technician

 The term "digital piano" was created by marketing departments to increase sales of electronic keyboards.
 Their objective was to create the illusion that electronic keyboards are the equivalent of real pianos, thereby increasing their market share of musical instrument sales.
 In this endeavor they have succeeded very well.
 They have created what seems to be two categories of keyboard instruments, digital pianos and acoustic pianos.
-(Please note the term acoustic piano is redundant.)
-Now they are trying to cloud the terminology even further, by calling anything with a keyboard a piano.

 The more important truth is that digital and acoustic pianos are not equal, and in fact are not even close.
 For the studying of traditional, classical music of the great composers, the only appropriate instrument is a piano.
 The same holds true for studying jazz, or any other type of serious music.
 A digital piano is not suitable for this because of several critical limitations:

 1. You can't develop the proper touch on an electric instrument.